alexeyfala/DataOrganizer/Repository.Migrations/README.md

     dotnet ef migrations script --project Repository.Migrations --startup-project Repository.Migrations

+## Generate an idempotent SQL script (safe for deployment)

+Checks `__EFMigrationsHistory` and applies only the missing migrations, so it can be run against a database in any state:

+    dotnet ef migrations script --idempotent --project Repository.Migrations --startup-project Repository.Migrations

 ## Apply migrations to a database manually (usually not needed)

 The application applies migrations on startup by itself.
 If needed: